How to Reduce EPR Fees — 7 Strategies

 How to implement

-- ▸Document standardization for eco-modulation reporting
+- ▸Document recycling rates and PCR percentages for CAA reporting

 How to implement